matt-ankerson/vue-adal/README.md

   });
 },
 ```
-Gets an access token for some resource (usually an API you want your SPA to consume).
+You'll usually need to get an access token for some resource (usually an API you want your SPA to consume).
 The resource identifier should be associated with another Azure Active Directory application which represents the resource you're requesting:
 ``` JavaScript
 acquireToken() {
   return new Promise((resolve, reject) => {